LIST-LUXEMBOURG/app4cam-backend/README.md

 3. Verify that the service is running: `sudo systemctl status motion`

 During development, you may need to stop Motion: `sudo systemctl stop motion`

+#### 2.5. "libcamerify" Motion

+libcamerify is needed for libcamera support (used with the newer RPi cameras).
+In these specific cases we need to libcamerify Motion as suggested [here](https://forum.arducam.com/t/getting-an-arducam-imx519-16mp-autofocus-working-with-motion/4248).

+1. Make sure libcamera-tools are installed `sudo apt install libcamera-tools`

+2. Modify the motion service `sudo nano /lib/systemd/system/motion.service` changing the ExecStart line to
+   `ExecStart=libcamerify /usr/bin/motion`

+3. Save and close.
+Follow with:
+   `sudo systemctl daemon-reload`
+   `sudo systemctl start motion.service`

+**IMPORTANT:** When using pivariety cameras (e.g. 64MP Hawkeye) do not update libcamera.

 ### 3. Installing Witty Pi 3 (Raspberry Pi only)